-In the financial year ended 30 September 2022 the Company continued to be an issuer under the GBP 6 billion Euro Medium Term Note programme (the "Programme") maintained by Compass Group PLC and the Company.
-The most recent annual update of the Programme was completed on 15 July 2022.
+In the financial year ended 30 September 2023 the Company continued to be an issuer under the GBP 6 billion Euro Medium Term Note programme (the "Programme") maintained by Compass Group PLC and the Company.
+The most recent annual update of the Programme was completed on 14 July 2023.

-The Company has previously issued notes under the Programme as further described in note 1 to the financial statements below.
+The Company has previously issued notes under the Programme as further described in note 1 to the financial statements on page 14.
 Any proceeds received by the Company from noteholders under the Programme have been lent to Compass Group PLC under inter-company loans with the intention that any interest received from such loans is used by the Company to fund interest payments due to noteholders.

-The Compass Group is fully committed to a sustainable future.
-In the financial year ended 30 September 2022, Compass Group PLC launched a Sustainable Financing Framework (the "Framework") to enable the Compass Group to issue green, social and sustainability bonds, as well as other types of financing in support of its environmental, social and governance ("ESG") objectives, including its global climate net zero commitment.
+In July 2022, Compass Group PLC launched a Sustainable Financing Framework (the "Framework") to enable the Compass Group to issue green, social and sustainability bonds, as well as other types of financing in support of its environmental, social and governance ("ESG") objectives, including its global climate net zero commitment.
 The Framework identified a number of eligible sustainable projects for which the sustainable financing may be used, as well as the governance around selecting and managing projects.

-Following the launch of this Framework, on 8 September 2022, the Company successfully issued €500 million 3.0% sustainable guaranteed notes due 2030 ("2030 Notes") under the Programme.
+Following the launch of this Framework, on 8 September 2022 the Company issued €500 million 3.000% sustainable guaranteed notes due 2030 ("2030 Notes") and Compass Group PLC issued £250 million 4.375% sustainable notes due 2032 ("2032 Notes") under the Programme.
 As has been the case with prior issuances, the proceeds received by the Company in respect of the 2030 Notes were lent to Compass Group PLC under an inter-company loan with the intention that any interest received from such loan is used by the Company to fund payments due to noteholders.
 Under the terms of the Programme, Compass Group PLC unconditionally and irrevocably guarantees any amounts due by the Company in respect of notes issued by it under the Programme.
 In accordance with the final terms of the 2030 Notes, the proceeds of the 2030 Notes are to be used by Compass Group PLC to finance and/or refinance sustainable projects.
-The Company intends to work with the management of Compass Group PLC to approve, review and report on the use of the proceeds of the 2030 Notes.
+As of September 2023, around 50% of the proceeds raised from the 2030 Notes and the 2032 Notes have been allocated to sustainable initiatives, including operating expenditures on certified ethically traded coffee and tea and certified sustainable fish and seafood.
+Further details can be found in the Sustainable Bond Allocation Report dated October 2023 on the Group's website www.compass-group.com/en/investors/debt-investors/sustainable-financing.

-As an issuer of debt securities admitted to the Official List of the UK Financial Conduct Authority and to trading on the (non-EU) regulated market of the London Stock Exchange, the Company is required to comply with, among others, certain obligations included in the UK Listing Rules and Disclosure Guidance and Transparency Rules made under section 73A of the UK Financial Services and Markets Act 2000 to the extent applicable to the issuers of debt securities.
+As an issuer of debt securities admitted to the Official List of the UK Financial Conduct Authority and to trading on the (non-EU) regulated Main Market of the London Stock Exchange, the Company is required to comply with, among others, certain obligations included in the UK Listing Rules and Disclosure Guidance and Transparency Rules made under section 73A of the UK Financial Services and Markets Act 2000 to the extent applicable to the issuers of debt securities.